 This is such a fun cake to share, and it’s not as work intensive to make as you might think – especially if you spread the work out over two days.
 On the first day, bake the cakes and freeze the ice cream layers.
 The next day can be dedicated to stacking, making the whipped cream and decorating, which took me less than an hour.

 Banana Split Ice Cream Cake

 Ice cream layers

-- 1.5 quart tub Turkey Hill Banana Split ice cream or your fave
+- 1.5 quarts Turkey Hill Banana Split ice cream or Neapolitan, or your favorite ice cream

-- 1 jar 10 oz. maraschino cherries without stems, drained and patted dry
+- 10 oz maraschino cherries without stems (1 jar) drained and patted dry

 - 3 eggs room temperature

 - 2 1/4 cups all-purpose flour

 - 1 1/4 cups whole milk, room temperature

 - 1/2 cup granulated sugar